 The Value resorts all have fun, kid-friendly theming.
 In fact, they are widely considered some of the most “kid-friendly” resorts on Disney property!
 Disney characters abound and everything is bright and colorful, so these resorts have a ton of kid appeal.

 You’ll find quick service food courts at each resort and large gift shops, of course.
-I think the landscaping and general maintenance of the properties is excellent, far above what you’d expect from chain property at the same price points.
+I think the landscaping and general maintenance of the properties is excellent, far above what you’d expect from a chain property at the same price point.

 But the biggest pull for me of the Value resorts is that you get ALL of the perks of staying at a Disney World Resort hotel, including: